-Reset Lamp Timer: See Resetting the lamp timer on page 38.
-Lamp Timer: See Getting to know the lamp hour on page 34.
-Lamp Settings • HDMI Range Selects a suitable RGB co olor range to correct the color accuracy.
-Auto: Automatically selects a suitable color range for the incoming HDMI signal.
-Full: Utilizes the Full range RGB 0-255.
-Limited: Utilizes t he Limited range RGB 16-235. • CEC номі When you connect an HDMI CEC-compatible device to your projector with an HDMI cable, turning on the HDMI CEC compatible device automatically turns on the projector, while turning off the projector automatically turns off the HDMI CEC compatible device.
-Settings Power On Link/Pow er Off Link When you connect an HDMI CEC-compatible device to your projector with an HDMI cable, you can set the behavior of powering on/off between the device and the projector.
-Bidirectional Turning on/off either the connected device or the projector can turn on/off both.
-From Projector When the projector is turned on/off, the connected device will be activated/shut down, too.
-From Device When the connected device is turned on/off, the projector will be activated/shut down, too.
-Quick Cooling Enables or disables the Quick Cooling function.
-Selecting On enables the function and projector cooling time will be shortened from a normal 90-second duration to approximately 15 seconds.
-Password See Utilizing the password function on page 21.
-With the control keys on the projector and remote control locked, you can prever your projector settings from being changed accidentally (by children, for example) When the Key Lock is on, no control keys on the projector will operate except O POWER .
-Key Lock To release panel key lock, press and hold ► (the right key) on the projector or remote control for 3 seconds.
+• Reset Lamp Timer: See Resetting the lamp timer on page 36.
+Lamp Settings • Lamp Timer: See Getting to know the lamp hour on page 32. • HDMI Range Selects a suitable RGB color range to correct the color accuracy.
+HDMI Settings Auto: Automatically selects a suitable color range for the incoming HDMI signal. • Full: Utilizes the Full range RGB 0-255. • Limited: Utilizes the Limited range RGB 16-235.
+Password See Utilizing the password function on page 20.
+With the control keys on the projector and remote control locked, you can prevent your projector settings from being changed accidentally (by children, for example).
+When the Key Lock is on, no control keys on the projector will operate except () POWER .
+Key Lock To release panel key lock, press and hold ▶ (the right key) on the projector or remote control for 3 seconds.
 If you turn off the projector without disabling panel key lock, the projector will still be in locked status the next time it is turned on.
 LED Indicator You can turn off the LED warning lights.
 This is to avoid any light disturbance when viewing images in a dark room.
 Returns all settings to the factory preset values.
-Reset All Settings The following settings will still remain: Picture Mode, User Mode Management, Brightness, Contrast, Color, Tint, Sharpness, Advanced, Projector Position, Sound, Source Rename, and Password.
+Reset All Settings The following settings will still remain: Picture Mode, User Mode Management, Brightness, Contrast, Color, Tint, Sharpness, Advanced, Projector Position, Sound, Source Rename and Password.
 ISF The ISF calibration menu is password protected and only accessible by authorized ISF calibrators.
 The ISF (Imaging Science Foundation) has developed carefully crafted, industry-recognized standards for optimal video performance and has implemented a training program for technicians and installers to use these standards to obtain optimal picture quality from BenQ video display devices.
 Accordingly, we recommend that setup and calibration be performed by an ISF certified installation technician.
 For more information, go to www.imagingscience.com or contact the dealer or retailer from whom you purchased the projector.
+Firmware Upgrade Updates firmware version.